knoxite/website/content/docs/storage-backends/content.md

 ---

 ### Google Cloud Storage

 This backend enables knoxite to store data in a Google Cloud Storage bucket.
-If you are not familiar with Google Cloud Console, see the detailled guide below in the **Setting up Google Cloud Storage** section.
+If you are not familiar with Google Cloud Console, see the detailed guide below in the **Setting up Google Cloud Storage** section.

 #### URL Scheme

-You can create a repository using the **googlecloudstorage** URL scheme:
+You can create a repository using the **googlecloudstorage** protocol:

 ```bash
 knoxite repo init -r googlecloudstorage://[path_to_key.json]@/[bucket]/[path]/